 Optimization Ensures Maximum Performance

 RI's test plan compiler and optimizer automatically considers time requirements for system state changes, identifies duplicate measurement states, and restructures the test sequence for highest measurement speed.
 Execution speed is improved dramatically by compiling and optimizing the test plan instead of simply interpreting it.
 Rapid test plan development makes device characterization a powerful capability of the RI system.
-The software allows you to change frequency ranges and add measurement points with simple mouse selections.
-For example, adding multiple bias points to a gain vs. frequency test requires adding a single DC bias state button.
+The software allows you to change frequency ranges and add measurement mains with simple mouse selections.
+For example, adding multiple bias mains to a gain vs. frequency test requires adding a single DC bias state button.
 The large volumes of data generated by device characterization are collected, stored and analyzed by RI's built-in database.
-Debugging features including break points and single stepping that help the user to quickly finish test plans.
+Debugging features including break mains and single stepping that help the user to quickly finish test plans.